-Overall, these pools provide a new standard for trading while helping investors get a return on their investments.
+Overall, these pools provide a new standard for trading while helping investors return on their investments.
 In essence, they have tokens locked in a Smart Contract within a Blockchain.

 As these platforms are non-custodial, there is no way to deposit funds without executing an order.
 Therefore, they are fundamental tools to ensure the proper functioning of the market.

-As you will note throughout the article, the main purpose of pools is to facilitate trading by providing liquidity to brokers and also an essential part of Automated Market Maker (AMM), loan protocols, yield farming, and blockchain games.
+As you will note throughout the article, the primary purpose of pools is to facilitate trading by providing liquidity to brokers and an essential part of Automated Market Maker (AMM), loan protocols, yield farming, and blockchain games.

 Unlike traditional finance, anyone can trade, borrow or lend to generate returns on DeFi.

 The following text is long, but it will show you the importance of Liquidity pools and how to make money from them.

 Why is it important to have a Liquidity Pool?

 Although the protocols are different, the liquidity pools serve the same need: ensure the presence of liquidity in the protocol at all times.

 The most obvious benefit to this ecosystem is that these pools ensure an almost continuous supply of liquidity for traders wishing to use decentralized exchanges.